turingschool-examples/frontend-mod-1-prework/day_5/day5-exercises.md

 ### 4. How can an array be useful when dealing with multiple related values?
 How do you access/change a value in an array?
 It's useful because you don't need to know how many items a list will contain because you don't need to specify how many values it will hold.
 You can access or change a value in an array by specifying the array name followed by the index number in brackets (which starts at 0).
 Then, you would assign it a new value with the `=` sign.
 For example, `employeeNames[3]='Samantha'`.
 ### 5. What is the difference between an expression and a statement?
 An expression results in a single value using an assignment operator by assigning a value to a variable or returning a single value from two or more values, like an equation.
-It yields a single value whereas a statement doesn't need an equal sign and doesn't need to return a value at all.
+It yields a single value.
+A statement is like a step in a recipe and is an individual instruction that the computer should follow.
+It's a series of actions that make up a script. `If` is an example of a statement.
 ### 6. What are three types of operators and how are they used?
 - Assignment operator `(=)` - assigns a value to a variable
 - Arithmetic operator - performs basic math (for example: `area = 5 * 3;`)